Chart Color Schemes

 Bayview - Elanora Heights shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally with university qualification rates at 37.4% of residents aged 15+, exceeding the Australian average of 30.4% and NSW's rate of 32.2%.
+The area's educational profile is notable regionally with university qualification rates at 37.4% of residents aged 15+, surpassing the Australian average of 30.4% and NSW's rate of 32.2%.
 Bachelor degrees are most prevalent at 26.1%, followed by postgraduate qualifications (8.2%) and graduate diplomas (3.1%).
-Vocational credentials are also prominent, with 32.4% of residents aged 15+ holding such qualifications – advanced diplomas account for 13.9% and certificates for 18.5%.
+Vocational credentials are also prominent, with 32.4% of residents aged 15+ holding such qualifications - advanced diplomas (13.9%) and certificates (18.5%).

 Educational participation is high at 29.2%, including 9.8% in primary education, 9.0% in secondary education, and 5.0% pursuing tertiary education.
-Bayview - Elanora Heights has three schools with a combined enrollment of 718 students as of the latest data.
-The area demonstrates above-average socio-educational conditions with an ICSEA score of 1070.
-The educational mix includes two primary and one K-12 school.
+The area's three schools have a combined enrollment of 718 students and demonstrate above-average socio-educational conditions (ICSEA: 1070).
+The educational mix includes two primary schools and one K-12 school.
 School places per 100 residents stand at 6.3, below the regional average of 12.7, indicating some students may attend schools in nearby areas.
-Note: for schools showing 'n/a' in enrolments, please refer to their parent campus.
+Note: for schools with 'n/a' listed for enrolments, please refer to their parent campus.

 Frequently Asked Questions - Education